 We remember January 15th as Martin Luther Kings birthday.
 Martin Luther King fought against segregation in the Jim Crow south in the 1950’s and 60’s until his tragic assassination in 1968.

 The Jim Crow Laws allowed businesses and government to provide ‘separate but equal’ facilities to non-white people.
-These services however were often poorly maintained when for use by backs, while white amenities were better taken care of.
+These services however were often poorly maintained when for use by blacks people, while white amenities were better taken care of.

 The Supreme Court of the United States ruled in Brown vs. the Board of Education that separate was not equal.
-That was 1954, and it still took time for people to accept it, that was how the black boycotts and protests, which was primarily ran by Martin Luther King, where there to change how blacks were treated.
+That was 1954, and it still took time for people to accept it, that was how the black boycotts and protests which were primarily ran by Martin Luther King were there to change how black people were treated.

-Here are photos of both cars at the begging of their lives, both cars were unique, and neither survived to 1940.
+Here are photos of both cars at the beginning of their lives, both cars were unique, and neither survived to 1940.